Crop library

 Per AAP and WHO guidelines, most fruits, vegetables, and herbs can be introduced from 6 months as part of complementary feeding.
 Always consult your pediatrician before introducing new foods, especially allergens.

-See what's safe for your baby this month
+See what's safe for your baby's age

-Enter your baby's birthday and get a personalized list of foods to introduce and exactly how to prepare each one for their age.
+Enter your baby's birthday and get a personalized list of foods to introduce, how to prep each one, and what to plant so the harvest lands right on time.

 Disclaimer: This page is for informational purposes only and is not medical advice.
 Always consult your pediatrician before introducing new foods, especially allergens.